Emmet Dalton: Irish Civil War

-On 22 August 1922, he accompanied Michael Collins in convoy, touring rural west Cork.
-The convoy was ambushed near Béal na Bláth and Collins was killed in the firefight.
-Dalton had advised him to drive on, but Collins, who was not an experienced combat veteran, insisted on stopping to fight.

-Dalton was married shortly afterwards (on 9 October 1922) to Alice Shannon in Cork's Imperial Hotel.
-By December 1922 he had resigned his command in the Army.
-He did not agree with the execution of republican prisoners that marked the latter stages of the Civil War.
-After briefly working as clerk of the Irish Senate, he left this job to work in the movie industry.

 Film industry

-Over the following forty years, he worked in Ireland and the US in film production.
+Dalton married Alice Shannon on 9 October 1922 in Cork's Imperial Hotel.
+Collins death hit Dalton hard, and he went on the drink.
+The government offered him the clerkship of the Seanad, which he accepted, resigning from the army in December 1922.
+However, ill health and other strains led to frequent absences, and he was encouraged to resign three years later.
+During the inter-war years, Dalton worked as a salesman for various companies, and joined Paramount in England during the war.
+Post war he worked for Samuel Goldwyn before going into film production himself in the 1950s.
 In 1958, he founded Irish Ardmore Studios in Bray.
 His company helped produce films such as The Blue Max, The Spy Who Came in from the Cold and The Lion in Winter, all of which were filmed in Ireland.
 His daughter is Irish actress Audrey Dalton.

 Death

 Emmet Dalton died in his daughter Nuala's house in Dublin in 1978 on his 80th birthday, never having seen the film that Cathal O'Shannon of RTÉ had made on his life.
 During the making of the film they visited the battlefields in France (including Ginchy and Guillemont on the Somme), Kilworth Camp in Cork, Béal Na Bláth, and other places that Dalton had not visited since his earlier years.
 He wished to be buried as near as possible to his friend Michael Collins in Glasnevin Cemetery in Dublin, and was buried there in March 1978 after a military funeral.
 None of the ruling Fianna Fáil government ministers or TDs attended.